syxrg/connect-4-minigame/PROPOSAL.md

 Although I do not have particular background knowledge for this project, I am interested in creating it as I have played Connect 4 many times.
 Because of this, I am confident in my understanding of the game which will allow me to correctly implement the structure and logic.
-I used to play this game a lot in my childhood, so I am excited to be able to write code to create this project!  hi hi
+I used to play this game a lot in my childhood, so I am excited to be able to write code to create this project!

 Planned Timeline
 -